Tahiti and her Islands

 French Polynesia has now been re-branded as "The Islands of Tahiti".
 Known for their beauty, these 118 glorious holiday destination South Pacific islands are formed from five archipelagos, located in an ocean about the size of Europe.
 French influence is evident everywhere, from the language to the architecture, dining and shopping experiences.

+The Islands of Tahiti provide the very best conditions for wonderful South Pacific travel experiences.
 The climate is sunny and pleasant with the warmer and humid season from November through to March, when most of the rain falls and the cooler and drier season from April until October.

 Our options for Tahiti holidays include the mountainous, tropical Society Islands of Tahiti, Moorea, Bora Bora, Tahaa, Vahine and Huahine; the atolls of Manihi, Tikehau, Rangiroa and Fakarava in the Tuamotu Islands; Nuku Hiva and Hiva Oa in the Marquesas archipelago and wonderful cruising options.
 For the best stay, spend 2 to 4 days in each of several islands.